QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 Step 5: Compute stationary covariance matrices and population regressions
 -------------------------------------------------------------------------

-Computing stationary covariance matrices is accomplshed by calling the ``stationary_distributions`` method of the ``quantecon.LinearStateSpace`` class.
+We compute stationary covariance matrices  by calling the ``stationary_distributions`` method of the ``quantecon.LinearStateSpace`` class.